TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-delete-stale-branch/checkpoints.md

 # Checkpoints

 This task has 2 points in total.
+If the second checkpoint pass, we should give the full score.

 ## Checkpoint 1 (1pt)